brandonbloom/eclj/README.md

 Type defining forms (`reify`, `deftype`, and `defrecord`) delegate to the Clojure compiler to create the JVM type, but methods are interpreted by EClj.
-Effects cannot (currently) propegate across JVM method call boundaries.
+Effects cannot (currently) propagate across JVM method call boundaries.

 ### Not In Scope